seznam/IMA.js-skeleton/README.md

 ## Why we use IMA.js and you should too?

-Here at Seznam.cz, development of a frontend application comes with many checkboxes that need to be ticked off befere the project goes public.
+Here at Seznam.cz, development of a frontend application comes with many checkboxes that need to be ticked off before the project goes public.
 Mainly because of a diverse audience and challenging product requirements.

 In order to **not** reinvent the wheel on every project and to address all of these problems (checkboxes) we created the IMA.js framework.
 Here are a few outlines that we're most proud of: